Current Account in Singapore

 Singapore Current Account Chart

 Source: Singapore Ministry of Trade and Industry and FocusEconomics calculations.

 |Stock Market||3,234||0.18 %||May 13|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.1% over the previous month in December, edging down from the 0.2% uptick recorded in November.
+Consumer prices decreased 0.1% over the previous month in March, contrasting the 0.5% uptick recorded in February.

 Non-oil domestic exports (NODX) decreased by 11.7% year-on-year in March, contrasting February’s short-lived 4.8% increase (previously reported: +4.9% year-on-year).